rust-embedded/rust-raspberrypi-OS-tutorials/03_hacky_hello_world/README.md

 - Panic handler `print!()`s supplied error messages.
     - This is showcased in `main()`.

-### Give it a try
+### Test it

-QEMU is no longer run in assembly mode.
-It will from now on show the output of `UART0`.
+QEMU is no longer running in assembly mode.
+It will from now on show the output of the `console`.

 ```console
 make qemu